-Irvington Township Housing Authority is a Public Housing Agency in Irvington, New Jersey that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
+Irvington Township Housing Authority is a housing authority that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.

 Irvington Township Housing Authority serves Irvington.

 |Studio and 1-Bedroom, Senior and Disabled Public Housing||Closed|